Psychedelic Therapy & Mental Health

 “We want for there to be greater knowledge of these ancestral plant medicine practices so that they do not become forgotten, and we believe that they are not the exclusive domain of anyone,” says Lu.
 “Yet, with availability and education, we also do not want for them to become so widespread that their origins are forgotten, taken for granted, or culturally appropriated.”

-Integration in psychotherapy is bearing witness and making meaning that lasts beyond the ayahuasca ceremony, magic mushroom velada, religious experience, meditation retreat, dream work, sexual ecstatic experience, or k-hole.
+Psychedelic integration is about bearing witness and making meaning that lasts beyond the ayahuasca ceremony, magic mushroom velada, religious experience, meditation retreat, dream work, sexual ecstatic experience, or k-hole.
 These experiences may sometimes be considered mystical experiences or transpersonal experiences.
-A mind-body approach like cognitive behavioral therapy offers a framework to these experiences to become something beneficial in your life.
+Integration involves mind, body, heart (relational) and spirit (consciousness) and may involve therapy, coaching, massage, relationship counseling and other practices which support mental health and wellness.

-In this approach, your guide is not there to interpret your experience, but to help you apply what is helpful as your experience continues to unfold.
-You’re not done once the acute medicine administration is over.
-Integration within a bio-psycho-socio-spiritual framework of psychotherapy aims to help people maintain a sense of self-actualization that may result from transcendent experiences.
-Integration is what you DO with this mind-body approach called cognitive behavioral therapy once you’ve learned how to think about your thinking.
-Integration is learning to come to a deep understanding from within, what rational emotive behavior therapy (REBT) calls a radical philosophical shift, and what Maslow called “peak experiences”.
+In psychedelic medicine practice, your guide is not there to interpret your experience, but to help you apply what might be helpful as your experience continues to unfold before, during and after your experience to maintain a sense of self-actualization that may result from transcendent experiences.
+Integration is learning to come to a deep understanding from within.

 Integration may start with support from a mental health provider and be maintained by support in a variety of mind, body and/or philosophical/spiritual approaches for ongoing mental health practice at home as discussed with your licensed mental health provider.